Where to Stay in Dubrovnik: Best Areas to Stay + Top Hotels

 Check availability & best rates

-3. Where to stay in Dubrovnik for couples & luxurious seaside resorts: Lapad and Babin Kuk Peninsular
+3. Where to Stay in Dubrovnik for couples & Luxury Seaside Resorts: Lapad and Babin Kuk Peninsular

 If you’re heading to Dubrovnik for a romantic getaway, you probably have an image of beachfront hotels, a swimming pool, and enjoying fresh seafood on the terrace in this charming Adriatic city.